 |Gloss||Blinn-Phong exponent, a measure of surface smoothness|

 There is more to physically-based shading then just a normalized Blinn-Phong specular term.
 To get a dramatic and convincing contre-jour effect, it is important to model the behavior at grazing angles.
 This was one of the visual goals for the Velvet Assassin engine.
-See it realized, for example, in these scenes, and also pay attention to the wet puddles on the floor, which are mostly an effect of varying glossiness.
-Another play with varying glossiness can be seen the wet streaks on the fuel tank here.
-(I’m not affiliated with the commenter, btw, I just found these videos to be of acceptable quality.)
+See it realized, for example, in this cene, and also pay attention to the wet puddles on the floor, which is an effect of varying glossiness.
+Another play of varying glossiness are the wet streaks on the fuel tank here, or the dusty vs non-dusty parts on the car’s windscreen here.
+What’s more, it becomes possible to paint both metallic and non-metallic parts onto the same texture, which helps to minimize batch count and number of shader variants.
+(EDIT 2018: The old youtube links were dead, so I replaced them with equivalent scenes from other videos.)
 As it turned out during the development, the Fresnel factor alone does not have enough ‘omph’.
-It needed the combination of a Fresnel factor and the micro-facet geometric occlusion factor to get the right effect at grazing angles.
+It needed the combination of a Fresnel factor and the micro-facet geometric visibility factor to get the right effect at grazing angles.
 More on this below.

 In the earlier engine for SpellForce 2, there was only one material with a per-pixel varying glossiness like that, the ice/crystal material.
-It is possible to get a hint of how it looked like here.
+It is possible to get a hint of how it looked like here and here (note how not only the specular highlight , but also the mipmap level of the translucent back buffer is varied depending on glossiness).
 Since this game was based on shader model 2, I needed to sacrifice shadow map taps to get the Blinn-Phong normalization in (without Fresnel).
 For all other materials, the glossiness was fixed and the normalization factor was a precomputed constant.
 What the engine did have was diffuse and specular hemisphere lighting.
 This allowed the artists to leave the diffuse texture black for parts of shiny metal, which is another important aspect of PBS.
-The soldier’s armor in this scene is a good example of reflecting sky-and ground colors.
+The soldier’s armor in this scene is a good example of reflecting sky- and ground colors.
 After some time, even these relatively crude, “physically inspired” shading models proved to be really popular with the team.

 Normalization vs Energy Conservation